Leonard F. Chapman Jr.: Military career

 In July 1956, Chapman assumed duties in Washington, D.C., as commanding officer, Marine Barracks, and director of the Marine Corps Institute.
 Two years later, he was promoted to brigadier general on July 1, 1958.
 Following his promotion, Chapman was assigned to Camp Lejeune, North Carolina serving as commanding general, Force Troops, FMF Atlantic, until August 1961.
 He reported to HQMC in September 1961 for duty as assistant chief of staff, G-4 and was promoted to major general in November 1961.
 For exceptionally meritorious service in this capacity from September 1961 through December 1963, he was awarded his second Legion of Merit.

 On January 1, 1964, Chapman was designated as chief of staff, with the rank of lieutenant general.
 He was awarded the Navy Distinguished Service Medal by the Secretary of the Navy.
 On July 1, 1967, Chapman became Assistant Commandant of the Marine Corps.
 While serving as assistant commandant, he was awarded the Armed Forces Management Association Merit Award for 1967.
 On December 4, 1967, Chapman was nominated by President Lyndon B. Johnson to be the 24th commandant of the Marine Corps and was confirmed by the United States Senate on December 13.
 On January 1, 1968, he was promoted to general on assuming the office of commandant.

 During his first year in office, Chapman traveled widely, covering nearly 100,000 miles while visiting Marines stationed around the world.
 The heavy commitment to Vietnam took him to that country twice in 1968.
-In January 1969, President Pak Chong-Hui of the Republic of Korea presented Chapman with the Order of National Security Merit, First Class.
+In January 1969, President Park Chung Hee of the Republic of Korea presented Chapman with the Order of National Security Merit, First Class.
 Later that month, Chapman earned a Gold Star in lieu of a second award of the Navy Distinguished Service Medal.
 As commandant, General Chapman issued orders in 1969, changing some policies within the Corps to bring an end to racial violence while maintaining discipline against persons of any race who failed to live up the standards of the United States Marines, acknowledging discrimination in the past, making concessions to African-American culture, and ordering that "legitimate grievances" of racial discrimination would "receive sympathetic consideration and rapid response."

 By the end of his tenure, Chapman witnessed the III Marine Amphibious Force withdrawal from Vietnam and the strength of the Corps drop from a peak of 289,000 to 198,000.
 Anticipating an austere budget and fewer Marines, he had earlier made his move for a "hard, lean, fully combat-ready Corps," reduced in size, but not in professionalism.
 Before his retirement, President Richard Nixon presented Chapman a third award of the Navy Distinguished Service Medal, December 10, 1971.